Training in Northern Ireland

 There is a reciprocal arrangement whereby English and Welsh-qualified solicitors may transfer to Northern Ireland without taking further qualifications or examinations.
 They need only complete an application form, supply any proofs asked for and pay a fee.
 However, Scottish solicitors are required to take further examinations and complete a period of apprenticeship before they can be admitted in Northern Ireland.

-Trainee barristers must undertake the one-year, full-time Degree of Barrister-at-Law at the Institute of Professional Legal Studies at QUB.
-They are then called to the Bar, but before they can practise, they must enter into one year of pupillage with a practising barrister of not less than seven years’ standing.
+Trainee barristers must undertake the Bar Postgraduate Diploma in Professional Legal Studies at the Institute of Professional Legal Studies at QUB.
+They are then called to the Bar; but before they can practise, they must enter into one year of pupillage with a practising barrister of not less than seven years’ standing.